 Will there be a film adaptation?

-I don't currently have any information about casting for the film adaptation, and although I hope to be involved in it, I won't have sole control.
+I don't currently have any information about casting for the TV adaptation, and although I hope to be involved in it, I won't have sole control.
 If I'm made aware of any open auditions, I will update this page.

 What are your biggest influences?